 As I mentioned earlier, the home is where people become their true selves, and I think a good home is a place that really reflects the essence of the people living there.
 That’s why a good home cannot be built quickly no matter how much energy and money is invested.
 Building a good home is the result of inevitable trial and error.
 Maybe there’s no such thing as a completed home because home evolves constantly alongside the people living in it.
 And the changes in each home also stack up over time.
 That’s the kind of home that made it into The Home.
 B searched for spaces that reflected each resident’s philosophy on what a home is rather than a certain configuration, scale, or style, and we classified similar types of homes by these visions.

-“THE SHOP” is the 2nd issue in this series.
+“THE SHOP” and The NEIGHBORHOOD are other issues in this series.